stephengodderidge/learn-git/README.md

-# learn-git
+# learn-git-tutorial
-Base Repo for lecture at BYU.
-Feel free to contribute!
+A tutorial for those looking to get started using git and github.
+Let's get strted!